bvankat/nebrasketball/bracket-notes.md

 # Bracketology calculations, reminders and helpers

 A collection of links and notes to demystify the NCAA basketball tournament selection committee decisions for at-large teams.
-These ideas help form the algorithm for the [Nebrasketball NCAA Tournament Odds Machine](https://nebrasketball.info).
+These ideas help inform the algorithm for the [Nebrasketball NCAA Tournament Odds Machine](https://nebrasketball.info).
 Email bvankat [ at ] gmail with additions, corrections and feedback.

 ## Calculations Notes